 If a student is determined to not be making satisfactory academic progress, the student may appeal the determination within ten calendar days, of being notified.
 Reasons for which students may appeal a negative progress determination include death of a relative, an injury or illness of the student, or any other allowable special or mitigating circumstance.
 The student must submit a written appeal to the school on the designated form describing why they failed to meet satisfactory academic progress standards, along with supporting documentation of the reasons why the determination should be reversed.
 This information should include what has changed about the student's situation that will allow them to achieve Satisfactory Academic Progress by the next evaluation point.
-Appeal documents will be reviewed, and a decision will be made and reported to the student file.
+Appeal documents will be reviewed, and a decision will be made and reported to the student within 30 calendar days.
+The appeal and decision documents will be retained in the student file.
 If the student prevails upon appeal, the satisfactory academic progress determination will be reversed, and federal financial aid will be reinstated, if applicable.